 - Visually expresses a positive emotion that users want to identify with.1

-Carefully considered industrial design is just as important for laboratory instrumentation as it is for consumer product design or design for any other market.
+Carefully considered industrial design is just as important for laboratory instrumentation as it is for consumer medical device design or design for any other market.
 The way people feel about something, their opinion and approach to it, are influenced in large part by the way it appears.
 The influence is powerful, and affects us in ways that we often are not even aware of.
 One study found that our impressions are formed within 50 milliseconds, based primarily on appearance.
 2